Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 Found in the Heisenberg/SampleCraft folder are 3 sample airships and one support plane:
 - Heisenberg (SPH): made entirely from the parts pack and stock parts, she has two first-class cabins, two passenger cabins, and can carry cargo as well.
 - Macon (SPH): a modified Heisenberg-class airship, the Macon has been turned into a flying aircraft carrier.
 Macon has a wider hangar deck than her sister ship, the Akron.
 - Skydancer (VAB): This airship is equipped with rocket booster to achieve orbit.
-She has an array of science equipment on her back, two hab modules, two science labs, a pair of greenhouses, and a power pack of Nerve engines.
+She has an array of science equipment on her back, two hab modules, to science labs, a pair of greenhouses, and a power pack of Nerve engines.
 Just launch Skydancer into orbit, refuel her, and fly the airship to Laythe.
 - Aeris 3V (SPH): This is a highly modified Aeris 3A that's equipped with VTOL engines and an underbelly docking port.
 It's a nice complement to the Macon.

 Bug Fixes